Fixed Supply backs the ambitious digital assets of tomorrow.

 The fourth societal shift we are grappling with is the digital revolution: the terraforming of human capability through software and networks.

-There are many general-purpose technologies that have had profound effects on humanity: the written word, electricity, agriculture, steam power, precision clocks, iron metallurgy, and token currencies to name a few.
+There are many general-purpose technologies that have profoundly affected humanity: the written word, electricity, agriculture, steam power, precision clocks, iron metallurgy, and token currencies to name a few.

 Seemingly ephemeral in nature, soft technologies embody and adapt to many physical forms.

-Money can be a gold token, a paper bill, or a number in a database, much the same way language can be encapsulated in a paper book or a clay tablet.
+Money can be a gold token, a paper bill, or a number in a database, much the same way language can be encapsulated in a clay tablet, a paper book, or this website copy.

 Software is a key new soft technology driving our digital chapter.
-But even with the shift in how humans interact for work and for play, we had yet to unlock the true potential of the database: simply a place to store, sort, and filter information about our world.
+But even with this shift in how humans interact for work and for play, we had yet to unlock the true potential of the relational database: a software-empowered technology that stores, sorts, and filters information about our world.

-In 2008, a revolutionary white paper was released demonstrating how to create a universal, open-source, canonical database that allows even sworn enemies to mutually agree upon a singular source of truth.
+In 2008, a revolutionary white paper was released demonstrating how to create a singular, universal, canonical open-source database that allows even sworn enemies to mutually agree upon a singular source of truth.

-This is a seismic shift in the universe on the level of writing, money, and precision timekeeping.
+This is a seismic shift in the universe on the level of writing, money, and precision timekeeping — and in fact evolves each.
 This technology introduced the new field of digital assets.

 We have deep conviction on the future of digital assets, and focus our efforts in scaling the infrastructure towards a brighter future.